diurn-io/diurn-cli-rs/README.md

 The `*` marks a record whose change is published but not yet effective.
 Note that `UPDATED` is not the only pending status — plenty of pending records are `ACTIVE`, so filtering on status alone misses them.
-Most tools show all of these as current; conflating the two is how you end up acting on a venue's future state.

-## How the vintage date is worked out
+## How the vintage date is derived

 The file carries no publication date and the ISO download URL is unversioned, so the date is worked out rather than read: the latest effective date in the